charliecalvert/CloudNotes/Assignments/BashExpressScript.md

 How do we create such a script?
 The first step will be to capture, or "pick off" the parameters passed to the bash script.

 We can pick off parameters in a bash script with $1, $2, etc. For instance, in the following script I have replaced all reference to the project name with $1.
-Now I can pass in a project name as a parameter to the script:
+Now I can pass in a project name as a parameter to the script.
+Each instance of $1 will be replaced at run time with the parameter passed in by the user:

 ```bash
 #! /bin/bash